User Tutorial:Obtaining Mu Rhythm Parameters in an Initial Session

 - Take note of the Sequence field:

 - These numbers are frequencies of calling for the different subject activity.
-The first number corresponds to the left hand, the second is the right hand, the third for both hands, the fourth for both feet.
+The first number corresponds to the left hand, the second is the right hand, the third for both hands, the fourth for both feet (details can be inspected under Stimuli → Edit).

 - Finally, save the parameter file where you deem appropriate.